Deen Hergott

-Deen Hergott (born October 23, 1962 in Kitchener, Ontario) is a Canadian International Master of Chess.
+Deen Hergott (born October 23, 1962, in Kitchener, Ontario) is a Canadian International Master in Chess.
 By profession, he is a mathematician, computer programmer, and chess journalist.

 Early years

-Deen Hergott learned chess in his hometown of Kitchener, Ontario, and by his mid-teens was approaching National Master strength.
+Deen Hergott learned chess in his hometown of Kitchener, Ontario, and by his mid-teens was approaching the strength of a National Master.
 He was selected to play for Canada at the World U26 Team Championship, Graz 1981.
 Hergott won the Junior Canadian Chess Championship, 1981–82, and represented Canada in the 1982 World Junior Chess Championship at Copenhagen, scoring a respectable 6/13.

 Hergott studied mathematics at the University of Waterloo, graduating with an honours bachelor's degree in 1986.
 He also successfully represented the University in team chess competition, for example at the Pan American Intercollegiate Team Chess Championship, held in Kitchener, 1984, where he played board one.
-The World Chess Federation (FIDE) awarded him the FM title in 1988, and the International Master title in 1991.
-Hergott played in the Toronto Closed in 1981, 1982 and 1987, but moved to Ottawa after that, and has resided there since.
+The World Chess Federation (FIDE) awarded him the FIDE Master (FM) title in 1988, and the International Master title in 1991.
+Hergott played in the Toronto Closed in 1981, 1982 and 1987, but later moved to Ottawa, where he has resided there since.

 Canadian Olympian

 Hergott was chosen for the Canadian Olympiad team for Thessaloniki 1984, the first of his seven national selections.
 He was on the second reserve board, and scored 1/3.
 For Dubai 1986, he was on board four, and scored 6/10.
 At Thessaloniki 1988, he was first reserve, and scored 5/9.
 For Novi Sad 1990, he was again first reserve, and scored an undefeated 7/9 to win the bronze medal on that board.
 For Manila 1992, he was on board three, and made 5.5/10.
 At Moscow 1994, he ascended to board two, and scored 6.5/11.
 Not selected in 1996, he returned on board four at Elista 1998, and scored 5.5/11.
-His aggregate over seven Olympiads is 36.5/63 (+26 =21 -16), for 57.9 per cent, according to olimpbase.org.
+His total score over seven Olympiads is 36.5/63 (+26 =21 -16), for 57.9 %, according to olimpbase.org.

 Hergott made his first appearance in the Closed Canadian Chess Championship at Winnipeg 1986, also a Zonal year, where he scored 6.5/15 in a strong field.
 He tied for third the next year in the Closed at Baie-Comeau, with 5.5/9.
 He played in the British Championship, Swansea 1987, scoring 6/11 in a powerful field headed by Grandmaster Nigel Short; Canadian Masters, as Commonwealth citizens, are eligible to play in the British Championship.
 The next Canadian Zonal was Windsor 1989, where he made an even score with 7.5/15.
 He tied for fourth in the 1992 Zonal at Kingston, with 6.5/11.
 His best Zonal performance was Hamilton 1994, where he finished clear second, with 10.5/15, a point behind Grandmaster Kevin Spraggett.
 In the controversy-marred Closed at Ottawa 1995, Hergott tied for third place with 5/8.
 Hergott placed seventh in the 1996 Zonal at Toronto with 8/15.